SharinaS/Cloud-Engineering-Fundamentals/sqs.md

 * Multiple copies of the same message delivered twice.

 Great for applications that can deal with messages occasionally out of order and isn't effected by duplicates.

+If you can't at all handle having any duplicates, you can:

+- Replace Amazon SQS and instead, use Amazon Simple Workflow service.
+- Use an Amazon SQS FIFO Queue instead.

 ### FIFO